 Three developments in 2017 significantly changed the Zawiyan security sector.
 The first was the ouster of the LIFG's leadership from Tripoli, which illustrated its reduced influence.
 Hadiya subsequently relocated to Istanbul.
 Second, fighting among rival armed groups in the centre of Zawiya escalated.
-In June 2017, Ibrahim Hneesh, the 20-year-old leader of a group of local militants, was killed during a gunfight with the militia of the Khadrawi family.
-His death triggered further fighting among competing armed groups.
-The third development, also in June of that year, was the arrest in Saudi Arabia of Mahmoud Bin Rajab, who was later transferred back to Libya and placed under LAAF detention.
-Libya and placed under LAAF detention.
+In June 2017, Ibrahim Hneesh, the 20-year-old leader of a group of local militants, was killed during a gunfight with the militia of the Khadrawi family.24 His death triggered further fighting among competing armed groups.
+The third development, also in June of that year, was the arrest in Saudi Arabia of Mahmoud Bin Rajab, who was later transferred back to Libya and placed under LAAF detention.25